Postoperative pain and distress may be eased by massage, according to recent research. Let’s look into the studies conducted on 105 women.

 Subjects in the massage group received a 45-minute massage, consisting of Swedish techniques, after surgery and at the same time on the next two postoperative days.

-Patients in the vibration group received 20 minutes of standardized physiotones therapy on the evening after surgery and at the same time on the two postoperative days.
+Patients in the vibration group subject in the postoperative pain study, received 20 minutes of standardized physiotones therapy on the evening after surgery and at the same time on the two postoperative days.
 Physiotones therapy involves vibration as inaudible, pure tonal, low-frequency sound waves that resonate through a mattress into both superficial and deep tissues.

 The study’s primary outcome measures were sensory pain, affective pain and distress.
 Both sensory and affective pain were rated on a scale of 0-10.
 According to the study’s authors, sensory pain “imparts information on the location, time, and intensity of noxious stimuli, while affective pain, or unpleasantness/suffering, reflects the aversive qualities of the pain experience.”